OpenRiskNet/workshop/ModelRX/Blood-brain barrier - Jaqpot/Jaqpot.md

 8. Evaluation of model performance
 9. Deploy the model to Jaqpot service (from model to web service in 1 line of code)
 10. Get a prediction from the newly created model
+11. Interact with the model on Jaqpot UI